 Río Secreto is one of a number of attractions along the Riviera Maya promoting themselves as family-friendly theme parks.
 Despite rave reviews, we almost avoided it for this very reason.
 (A special adventure for the whole family in the Secret River?
 What are we, twelve?)
 But once we put away the glossy brochures and got past the front gates, the park revealed itself to be much more serious and interesting than expected.

 After a bumpy bus ride to the site, we put on wet suits and helmets, and followed our guide into the woods.
-Soon, we had arrived at a gateway into the underworld.
-The scene that awaited us inside was breathtaking: a cave full of stalactites and stalagmites, perfectly illuminated by light filtering in from above and reflecting off the still blue water.
-Although it had long been known to locals, Río Secreto was only discovered by the world at large in 2007, and was immediately put under governmental protection.
-So the condition of the caves is stunning.
+Soon, we had arrived at a gateway to the underworld.
+Illuminated perfectly by light filtering in from above, we entered into a mesmerizing cave full of stalactites whose reflections shone off the still blue water covering the ground.
+Although it has long been known to locals, Río Secreto was only discovered by the world at large in 2007, and was almost immediately made into a national park, which helps explain the immaculate condition of the caves.

 For 90 minutes, we followed the river into vast chambers and underneath delicate, chandelier-like stalactite formations.
 Sometimes we’d wade, sometimes float, and occasionally the darkness was complete.
 Our guide once had us turn off our helmet lamps in order to experience being alone in pure, pitch blackness.
 But more often, there would be light shining through.
 The Maya considered these caves to be sacred, and it’s not hard to understand why.
 Their beauty is absolutely sublime, and their size is difficult to comprehend.
 Although our tour lasted 90 minutes, we saw only around 3% of the entire system.